ncphillips/truecoders.io/_coders/candace-welch.markdown

     - RSViP Riverboat Cruise
     - Release Party for the July/August Edition
 - company: Wetumpka Area Chamber of Commerce
-  position: Graphic Design Intern
+  jobTitle: Graphic Design Intern
   startDate: 2016-06-01 00:00:00 -05:00
   endDate: 2016-07-01 00:00:00 -05:00
   body: During the internship, I was allowed the opportunity to designing a new Billboard
     concept for the Wetumpka Chamber of Commerce.
 Additionally, I designed a banner for the Chamber to use for a "Shop Local" campaign.
 - company: Gumptionneers
-  position: Graphic Design Intern
+  jobTitle: Graphic Design Intern
   startDate: 2016-06-01 00:00:00 -05:00
   endDate: 2016-07-01 00:00:00 -05:00
   body: A summer program of 3 students, which was started in 2015 and last 6 to 8